-This year’s conference took place in Abuja, Nigeria under the theme: Housing and Africa’s Growth Agenda.
+This year’s conference will take place in Kampala, Uganda under the theme: Engaging the Housing Value Chain for Growth.

 The AUHF has a newsletter which it publishes on a monthly basis.
 This newsletter provides a summary of housing finance news on the continent, as well as information about players in the sector.
 It also provides information on events on the housing sector in Africa and further afield.
 This newsletter is open to the public, if you are interested in receiving the publication monthly, please subscribe here.

 The AUHF also commissions research, currently in collaboration with the Centre for Affordable Housing Finance in Africa.
 Two studies have been completed as part of this collaboration: one on the housing finance sector in Benin and the other on Zimbabwe.
 Previously the AUHF received a grant to undertake research into housing finance demand and practice in four countries: Ghana, Tanzania, South Africa and Swaziland.
 All research by the AUHF is available in our publications.

 Networking opportunities and professional development

 The AUHF is committed to promoting networking and professional development opportunities for its members.
 The AUHF arranges discounts for its members to attend conferences and workshops in the housing finance space.